chibitronics/ltc-os/README.md

 ## Attaching GDB for debugging

-You should then be able to attach GDB.
+If you've compiled your program using a normal toolchain, you can use GDB to load code and debug the software.
 From your Desktop, run:

- arm-none-eabi-gdb -ex "target remote 192.168.xxx.xxx:3333" [platformio-generated-elf].elf
+    arm-none-eabi-gdb -ex "target remote 192.168.xxx.xxx:3333" [path-to-your-program].elf

-To look at OS threads in GDB, add the orchard.elf symbols using: "add-symbol-file [path-to-orchard.elf] 0".
+To look at OS threads in GDB, add the symbols from the orchard.elf file you built at load address 0:

+    (gdb) add-symbol-file [path-to-orchard.elf] 0

 You should now be able to look at threads using "info thr", and change threads with "thr [pid]".